The Hammer Museum believes in the promise of art and ideas to illuminate our lives and build a more just world.

 A new entrance, more galleries, and expanded lobby will be completed in late 2020.

 Get the latest news, go behind the scenes, and join the conversation.

-Receive weekly updates about programs and exhibitions.
+Receive updates about programs and exhibitions.

 Enjoy exclusive access while supporting art and ideas.